MarcoManzalini/Manzalini_USF06_B/README.md

 HTTP - Comandi

+formato comando -> ?command="nome comando"

-?command="nome comando" - all, more_expensive, all_sorted
+Lista Comandi -> all, more_expensive, all_sorted

-Porta= 8001
+Porta -> 8001